d-u-c-t-r-a-n/resume/README.md

 # resume

-Introductin project into web development
+Introduction project into web development.
+The very first project aims to get familiar to the language.

 What I learned:
 1. Basic frontend web development